My Hands Made This.

 The Artist's Hand Is Not a Bug

 There’s a phrase I use on this site: the artist’s hand is present throughout.
-I mean it literally.
 When you look at my patterns, you are seeing the accumulated result of a lifetime of looking, learning, and making.
 The slightly wobbly line in a leaf.
-The color decision that came from somewhere instinctual and not entirely explainable.
+The color decision that came from somewhere instinctual.
 The way a composition resolves because after thirty years of making things, something in me knows when it’s right.

 None of that is transferable to a prompt.

-What I can speak to is this: my work is an expression of a specific human perspective, built over decades, expressed through specific hands, filtered through a specific set of experiences and obsessions and aesthetic convictions.
+My work is an expression of a specific human perspective, built over decades, expressed through specific hands, filtered through a specific set of experiences and aesthetic convictions.
 It is irreducibly mine.
 That’s not a marketing claim — it’s just true.

 Why This Matters Now

-The surface pattern design community — which is warm and generous and occasionally wonderfully chaotic — is grappling with the same questions every creative field is grappling with.
-Buyers are starting to ask.
-Platforms are starting to grapple with disclosure.
+The surface pattern design community is asking the same questions every creative field is asking right now.
+Buyers want to know.
+Platforms are starting to require disclosure.
 Artists are having the conversation.

 I’d rather just tell you upfront.

-If you buy something from this shop, you are buying a product printed with a design that a real person — me, Rochelle, drinking too much coffee in Milwaukee, Wisconsin — drew by hand, fussed over, second-guessed, and eventually decided was ready.
+If you buy something from me, you’re buying a product printed with a design that a real person (that’s me, Ro) drew by hand, fussed over, and eventually decided was ready.
+Early mornings and late nights, often aided by caffeine — just me, my tablet, and an ever-growing library of digital brushes.
 There are no shortcuts in it.
 There is no prompt that generated it.
 There is only the work, and the person who made it.

 That feels worth saying.
 So I said it.